gatsbyjs/themes/packages/gatsby-theme-blog/README.md

 ### Accessibility and Skip-nav

-This theme comes equipt with [skip-nav](https://reacttraining.com/reach-ui/skip-nav/).
+This theme comes equipped with [skip-nav](https://reacttraining.com/reach-ui/skip-nav/).
 Note that if you override `header.js` you'll need to add the `SkipNavLink` component yourself.
 Additionally, if you override `layout.js` you'll need to include `SkipNavContent` manually.

 ## Migration to 3.0